Aflatoxins

 Aflatoxins have a carcinogenic potential and can damage genetic material.
 If food containing elevated levels of aflatoxins is consumed once or over a short period of time, no adverse health effects are to be expected.
 As a long-term consequence, kidney damage, liver damage such as cirrhosis, and kidney and liver cancer may occur.

-Since contamination by aflatoxins cannot always be avoided, the European Commission has set maximum aflatoxin levels in the Contaminants Regulation 1881/2006, which apply to individual foods and feedstuffs.
-The foodstuffs concerned are regularly checked for compliance with the maximum levels as part of the official foodstuffs control.
+As contamination by aflatoxins cannot always be avoided, the European Commission has set maximum levels for aflatoxins in Regulation (EU) 2023/915, which apply to specific foodstuffs and feed.
+In Austria, the foodstuffs in question are regularly checked for compliance with these maximum levels as part of official food inspections during targeted campaigns.
 Products in which the maximum aflatoxin levels are exceeded may not be placed on the market in the EU.

 Tips